BIOL275-MSUM/eda-tdedvall/README.md

 areas.
 The United States 2020 population is just under nine times that of Canada’s 2020 population (Worldometers.info 2020).
 This large difference in populations could suggest a trend in Solidago altissima’s growth dispersion.
-If this species has undergone evolution to better adapt to modern human behavior, it would infer a relationship between country population size and frequency of solidago altissima.
+If the overall species has undergone evolution to better adapt to modern human behavior, it would infer a relationship between country population size and species frequency of solidago altissima.
+An instance of a reduced country population could decrease the abundance of harsh terrain caused by human disturbances.
 Conversely, solidago altissima may have originated and or evolved within the United States exclusively for a large duration of its development as a species.
 A union of these two concepts could result in the ecological dispersion